VonSub/info_grid/docs/tf_farming/farming_setup.md

+# Please note that the TF Grid is upgraded to version 2.0.
+This document will be updated pretty soon.
+If you want to add a farm and related nodes in the meantime please contact the [ThreeFold Support Center](https://support.grid.tf)

 # How to set up your ThreeFold Farm

 For the ThreeFold nodes to start recording farmed tokens, they need to run the Zero OS master branch.